influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 ### CSV parser

 #### `csv_header_row_count`
 Determines how many rows to treat as a header.
 By default, the value is 0 and there is no header.
 If set to anything more than 1, column names will be appended with the name listed in the next header row.
-If `csv_column_names` is also specified, the column names in the header row are overridden.
+Names specified in `csv_column_names` will override column names in the header row.

 #### `csv_column_names`
 Assigns custom names to columns.
 If you specify this option, all columns must have a name.
 Any unnamed columns will be ignored by the parser.
 If `csv_header_row_count` is set to 0, you must specify this option.

 #### `csv_timestamp_column`, `csv_timestamp_format`
-By default, the current time will be used for all created metrics.
-To set the time using the JSON document, you can use the `csv_timestamp_column` and `csv_timestamp_format` options together to set the time to a value in the parsed document.
+By default, all created metrics use the current time.
+To specify a time, use the `csv_timestamp_column` and `csv_timestamp_format` options together to set the time to a value in the parsed document.

 The `csv_timestamp_column` option specifies the key containing the time value. `csv_timestamp_format` must be set to one of the following:
 - `unix`